UK residents over 18 can register to vote in local and national elections to take part in the democratic process.

 Elections held in Knowsley

-Borough elections are held every third year of a 4 year cycle with the next scheduled elections taking place on Thursday 6 May 2021 because of coronavirus .
+Borough elections are held every third year of a 4 year cycle with the next scheduled elections taking place on Thursday 5 May 2022.

 To find your local councillor, click here.